 ‘What the chief says’ events are exclusive, small, informal and off the record regular roundtable debates which offer our members the exclusive opportunity to engage directly and get to the heart of a specific policy issue with a senior decisionmaker from a European institution or government.
 These events are geared to be in tune with the interest of our members and are strategically linked to emerging trends within the EU sphere.
 It allows us to focus on the opportunities and identify the possible challenges in the European Commission’s own agenda and provides the possibility to go into greater depth and discuss the ‘nitty gritty’ of policies affecting Europe in the next five years and beyond.
-Over the course of 2021 the monthly ‘What the chief says’ series will be inextricably linked with the new EU mandate.

 The speaker gives a short, 10-minute introduction to the topic under discussion, after which the floor is open to any possible comments or questions which may be posed to the speaker for the remaining 50 minutes.

 Trade deals have long been the primary arm of European diplomatic overtures.
 But much has changed in the time that has elapsed between Jean-Claude Juncker’s trade-centred administration and Ursula von der Leyen’s ‘geopolitical Commission’.
 Waves of protests across Europe, along with the Green surge in the European Parliament, have forced climate change onto nearly every agenda.
 Workers’ rights too, have increasingly been a point of contention, as has the desire of many European leaders to move production processes closer to home post-pandemic.